You are currently browsing the category archive for the ‘Tarot Card Meanings’ category.

 MacGregor Mathers, in his 1888 book Tarot: A Short Treatise on Reading the Cards claims that an inverted M on the front of the Spanish Ace of Cups represented the waters of creation in Genesis and all that remains of an Egyptian motif of twin serpents (as per this 19th century deck reproduced in the Cagliostro Tarot by Modiano of Italy).
 The Golden Dawn paper on the Tarot, “Book T,” says, “The great Letter of the Supernal Mother is traced in the spray of the Fountain.”

-First it is note-worthy that the letter is shaped exactly like Pamela Colman Smith’s Ms and not like her Ws
+First it is note-worthy that the letter is shaped exactly like Pamela Colman Smith’s Ms

 .